vicsejas/fastapi-with-tailwindcss/README.md

-# FastAPI + TailwindCSS Example
+# Updated FastAPI + Tailwind CSS v4.0 Example

+A YouTube tutorial for version v4.0 soon.

-A YouTube tutorial I've made can be found [here](https://youtu.be/yrEKYkIK-Fw).
+Deprecated(for V3.0): A YouTube tutorial I've made can be found [here](https://youtu.be/yrEKYkIK-Fw).

 Feel free to contact me on [x(twitter)](https://twitter.com/vicsejas). if you have any questions.

-The steps I followed are the following.

 ## Instructions